gromacs/gromacs/docs/dev-manual/testutils.rst

   should take seconds instead of minutes to run, so that no one needs to hesitate before running the tests after they have done some changes.
   Long-running tests should go somewhere else than in the unit test set.
-  Note that Jenkins runs many of the tests under Valgrind, so heavy tests are going to slow down also that part of the verification.
+  Note that CI will run the tests in several build configuration and slow tests will significantly slow down the pipelines and can even cause them to timeout.
 - Try to produce useful messages when a test assertion fails.
 The assertion message should tell what went wrong, with no need to run the *test itself* under a debugger (e.g., if the assertion is within a loop, and the loop